 The highest standards of academic integrity are expected of all students.
 The failure of any student to meet these standards may result in suspension or expulsion from the university and/or other sanctions as specified in the academic integrity policies of the individual colleges.
 Violations of academic integrity include, but are not limited to, cheating, fabrication, tampering, plagiarism, or facilitating such activities.
-The university and college academic integrity policies are available in the Office of the Senior Vice President and Provost and the offices of the deans of the individual colleges.
+The university and college academic integrity policies are available in the Office of the Senior Vice President and Provost.